Skip to main content

 Scanning for secrets

-Secrets scanning can be turned on for all applications on the organization settings page.
-The setting is called "Client-Side Secrets".
+Secrets scanning can be turned on for all applications on the Organization Settings page, or for each application on the Application Settings page.
+The setting is called Client-Side Secrets.

 By default, Qwiet preZero looks for secrets present in checked-in files in the source repository of the project.
 Any data added during the build process will not be scanned.